iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 _Senior Software Engineer Specializing in Cryptographic Systems and Machine Learning_

-My ideological drive is working towards products and tools that protect people's privacy and help society be more evenly distributed.
-In that vein I put a lot of mental energy into thinking about what combination of existing technologies and invention can be used to build open systems that are accessible for people to use and operate.
+I work towards products and tools that protect people's privacy and help society be more evenly distributed.

 ## Things I'm Good At
 ### Rust